dtinth/cypress-docker-novnc/README.md

 # cypress-docker-novnc
-Run Cypress inside a Docker container with noVNC to access Cypress Test Runner in the web browser
+Run Cypress inside a Docker container with noVNC to access Cypress Test Runner in the web browser.
+This lets you develop tests with others through (e.g.) [Visual Studio Live Share](https://visualstudio.microsoft.com/services/live-share/) allowing participants to share the Cypress Test Runner screen.

 ## docker-compose.yml